Pago Pago Runway Upgrade 5-23 Stages 2 & 3

 Our American Samoa team completed the contract to resurface and rehabilitate the asphalt pavement on the primary runway at Pago Pago International Airport in mid-2025.

-Specialist equipment such as the Material Transfer Vehicle (MTV) was also used on the project to deliver superior results for the client and customer.
-The MTV feeds asphalt steadily from truck to paver, providing a consistent supply of material.
-Maintaining a uniform spread provides the best quality of the pavement surface to ensure the best runway performance and ultimately a smooth ride for the customer.
+Specialist equipment such as the Material Transfer Vehicle (MTV), will be used on the project.
+The MTV will feed asphalt steadily from the truck to the paver.
+This consistent supply of materials improves the quality of the pavement installation and the resulting surface.
+The MTV process ensures a uniform runway and a smooth ride for the customer.

 Project Gallery